Bayesian Inference for Brain Activity from Functional Magnetic Resonance Imaging Collected at Two Spatial Resolutions: Patient data analysis

 \subsection{Patient 1: Inference on the functional signals}

 We fit our model to the data from patient 1 described in section \ref{sec:data-methods} with custom software written in \textsf{C++} that uses the Eigen \cite[][]{eigen} and FFTW \cite[][]{fftw} libraries for linear algebra and DFT operations, respectively.
 For these analysis, we set the number of leapfrog steps $L = 25$ and ran three independent HMC chains of 4,000 iterations each, discarding the first 1,000 as burnin, and thinning the output to every third iteration thereafter.
-Univariate Gelman--Rubin statistics \cite[][]{gelman1992inference} were used to evaluate voxelwise convergence of $\Re(\bmu_h)$.
+Univariate Gelman--Rubin statistics \cite[][]{gelman1992inference} were used to evaluate voxelwise convergence of $\bmu_h$.
 This statistic was $\leq 1.03$ for every voxel, suggesting approximate convergence.
-Additionally, trace plots of means from six randomly selected voxels are shown in in the Supplement and show good mixing of the Markov chains.
+Additionally, trace plots of means from six randomly selected voxels are shown in in the Supplementary Material \cite[][]{whiteman2022supp} and show good mixing of the Markov chains.

 Fig. \ref{fig:pat9-activation} (\emph{left}) shows posterior mean activation maps for a series of sagittal slices through the patient's tumor in left temporal lobe.
 Activations are overlaid on a high resolution, gadolinium enhanced T1-weighted anatomical scan.
 In the figure, we have circled a peritumoral region that was deemed to determine the surgical access considered.
 The patient's tumor can be seen within this circled region in all slices.
-We compared performance of our dual resolution model \eqref{eqn:gp-likelihood} against single resolution alternative methods: (i) a related Gaussian process model that only considered the high resolution data, (ii) the same model but considering only standard resolution data (kriging the posterior mean of $\Re(\bmu_s)$ to the locations in $B_h$), and (iii) a method that we term naive data averaging.
-For the alternative high and standard resolution models, we used a Gaussian process to model the the mean of the data as in \eqref{eqn:gp-prior-functional}.
-For the naive alternative, we estimated the matrix $\bW$ (defined in section \ref{subsec:methods:prior-approximation}) from the data and used it to interpolate standard resolution data into the high resolution space.
-We then treated a simple pointwise average of the high and interpolated standard resolution images---i.e. $\bar{\bY}_{hs} = (\bY_h + \bW\trans \bY_s) / 2$---as data in the alternative high resolution model (i).
-This approach is conceptually similar to previous work in this area \cite[][]{liu2019mixed}.
-The high resolution method (i) served as our primary comparison point both because of its inherent spatial resolution and because it tended to be the best competing method in our simulations (see section \ref{sec:simulations}).
+As in our simulation studies, we compared performance of our dual resolution model against single resolution alternatives: models considering only the high or standard resolution data, and an additional setting using a naive average as data.